plp13/qman/man/qman.1.md

   launched with no command-line options and no arguments.)

 **-k, \-\-apropos** _regexp_ ...
-: Approximately equivalent to **apropos(1)**.
+: Interactive equivalent to **apropos(1)**.
 Search for manual pages whose names and/or short descriptions match any of the _regexp_ arguments, and display their names, sections, and short descriptions.

 **-f, \-\-whatis** _page_ ...
-: Approximately equivalent to **whatis(1)**.
-Display the name, sections, and short descriptions of each of the manual _page_ arguments.
+: Interactive equivalent to **whatis(1)**.
+Display the name, section, and short description of each of the manual _page_ argument.

 **-l, \-\-local\-file** _file_ ...
 : Activate "local" mode.
-Format and display each local manual _file_ instead of searching through the system's manual collection.
-Each _file_ will be interpreted as an nroff source file in the correct format.
+Format and display each local manual _file_, rather than searching through the system's manual pages.
+Each _file_ is interpreted as the nroff source file of a manual page.

 **-K \-\-global\-apropos** _regexp_ ...
 : Show the contents of all manual pages whose names and/or short descriptions